liferay/liferay-screens/android/documentation/DDLFormScreenlet.md

   - `textAreaFieldLayoutId`: The layout to use for Text Box fields.
   - `textDocumentFieldLayoutId`: The layout to use for Documents & Media fields.

-If you don't define the editor type's layout in the attributes of `DDLFormScreent`, the default layout `ddlfield_xxx_default` is used, where `xxx` is the name of the editor type.
+If you don't define the editor type's layout in the attributes of `DDLFormScreenlet`, the default layout `ddlfield_xxx_default` is used, where `xxx` is the name of the editor type.
 It's important to note that you can change the layout used with any editor type at any point.

 ### Custom Editors